on4ain/m5stack-core2-signalk-display/README.md

-This is a simple project that uses an m5stack core2 device to display data retrieved from a signalk server over wifi.
+This is a simple project for education purposes.

+It uses an m5stack core2 device to display data spread over different screens to display data.
+Each screen is a C++ object that can be easily created or changed.
+Screens can be easily added

+Data is retrieved from a signalk server over wifi, using the signalk api.